jack2015/streamlink-27/docs/cli.rst

 You can use the :option:`--http-proxy` option to change the proxy server that Streamlink will use for HTTP and HTTPS requests. :option:`--http-proxy` sets the proxy for all HTTP and HTTPS requests, including WebSocket connections.

-If separate proxies for each protocol are required, they can be set using environment variables - see `Requests Proxies Documentation`_
+If separate proxies for each protocol are required, they can be set using environment variables - see the `Requests Proxies Documentation`_.

 Both HTTP and SOCKS proxies are supported, as well as authentication in each of them.